- Work +1 215 988 7800

 United States: Real estate and construction

 Within Construction, Greenberg Traurig LLP is a third tier firm,

-Within Land use/zoning, Greenberg Traurig LLP is a first tier firm,
+Within Land use/zoning, Greenberg Traurig LLP is a second tier firm,

-Within Real estate, Greenberg Traurig LLP is a second tier firm,
+Within Real estate, Greenberg Traurig LLP is a first tier firm,

 United States: Tax